Chrissy Costanza

-Christina Nicola Costanza (born August 23, 1995) is an American singer, songwriter, musician and YouTuber.
+Christina Nicola Roberts (née Costanza) (born August 23, 1995) is an American singer, songwriter, musician, and YouTuber.
 She is best known as the lead vocalist and primary songwriter of the rock band Against the Current.

 Personal life

 Costanza was born on August 23, 1995, in New Jersey into an Italian American family.
 She has a younger brother named Michael.
 Growing up, it was one of her dreams to become a musician.
 She met current band members Dan Gow and Will Ferri through a mutual friend.

 Costanza began her education at The Village School in Waldwick, where she completed both elementary and middle school.
 She then attended Immaculate Heart Academy, a private all-girls Catholic high school located in Washington Township.
 In 2013, she enrolled at Fordham University, where she studied for one year.

 In 2015, Costanza was in a relationship with Cameron Hurley of We Are the In Crowd.
 They broke up in 2019, which partly inspired the Against the Current song "That Won't Save Us".

 In February 2021, she started dating Tucker Roberts, president of Spectacor Gaming and son of Comcast CEO Brian L. Roberts.
 Costanza confirmed their relationship in September 2021.
 They currently live together in Los Angeles with three cats.
 They became engaged on April 14, 2024.
+Costanza and Roberts got married in December 2025.